 The 1,298cc engine with liquid-cooled DOHC inline 4-cylinder and 16 valves allows amazing acceleration which again makes the rider feel he is riding a sports bike.
 This is due to the approximately 141 horsepower, and the 99 pound-feet torque also adds muscle to the bike.

 The engine also has a water “jacket” that lessens the engine noise.
 It also reduces inconvenient heat wash over rider and passenger.
-The exhaust valves have 30mm for intake and 26mm for exhaust.
+The exhaust valves have 30mm for intake and 26mm for the exhaust.
 The latter have carburized tips that provide durability.
 Valve adjustment interval is every 42,000 km apart which is quite convenient.

 These features make the bike quite easy to handle and convenient to carry around.
 The dissipation of heat is a huge benefit.
 It allows the rider and the passenger not to bear the temperature of the engine.
 The rider can feel the power of the bike.
 It is indeed akin to riding a sports bike, and that is most certainly the experience the driver has on this bike.